 Bluetooth in Access Control Applications

 Like other short range wireless access control technologies, such as Zigbee and others; Bluetooth can also be efficiently used as an effective access control technology.
+The Bluetooth security systems suite has been increasing at an ever greater pace in recent years, with the advent of smart homes and modern access control.
 The main applications of Bluetooth access control include home automation and access security systems.

 There are large numbers of software applications available in the market that can be configured – commonly known as profiling – on the Bluetooth enabled mobile phones to establish short range communication with the Bluetooth enabled proximity sensing devices.
 Other than those software applications, this technology can be implemented in an autonomous Bluetooth access control system too.